bplaxco/next-task/README.md

 and other time bound items.
 And if I ever wanted do implement this on paper, I could do it with a d20 die.

+## Completing Tasks

+This doesn't edit the source where it gets the task.
+You still have to mark the task complete when you're done.
+This is intentional so that you can get your next task recommendation and start working on it but if you're unable to complete it in the time window you can come back to it again when it gets randomly pulled in the next round.

 ## Status

 Just getting started on it.
 Not battle tested at all yet.